 California is an at-will employment state.
-This means that the employer or the employee may terminate the employment relationship at any time, for any reason, as long as the reason is not illegal.
+This means that an employer or an employee may terminate the employment relationship at any time, for any reason, as long as the reason is not illegal.
 It does not make a difference whether the employee actually did anything wrong.
 If the employee is at-will, then the employee can be fired for any reason at all, with some limited exceptions.
 However, if an employer violates any of these exceptions, they may be liable for “wrongful termination.”
 An employer cannot terminate an employee for an unlawful reason.
 If an employer fires an employee for an unlawful reason, then the employee may be able to bring a successful claim against the employer for wrongful termination.

 Only an employee (or a former employee) can bring a claim for wrongful termination.
 Usually, an independent contractor who is discharged, cannot bring a claim for wrongful termination.
-(However, if the independent contractor was misclassified as an indie-dented contractor, and should have been classified as an employee, then the independent contractor may have other claims that he may pursue, such as claims for misclassification).
+(However, if the independent contractor was misclassified as an independent contractor, and should have been classified as an employee, then the independent contractor may have other claims that he may pursue, such as claims for misclassification).

 The basic answer is yes.
 However, the law is nuanced.
 Some courts in California may allow a claim where an employee wasn’t fired, but where the employee was demoted or suspended without pay for a reason that violates public policy.
-These cases are typically more difficult to bring a claim for wrongful termination, but may be more appropriate as discrimination, harassment or retaliation claims.
+These cases are typically more difficult to bring a claim for wrongful termination but may be more appropriate as discrimination, harassment, or retaliation claims.

 There are many more situations that might give rise to a successful claim for wrongful termination.
 To determine whether you have been wrongfully terminated, contact our office for a free confidential consultation.

 What Should I Do if I Feel That I Was Wrongfully Terminated?